-It was on the annual “Experience the Mountains” trip this past August that Peter had his last climb.
+It was on the annual “Experience the Mountains” trip in August of 2013 that Peter had his last climb.
 He had returned to Mount Victoria for the 5th time when, in a tragic turn of events, Peter was struck by a falling rock and fell to his death.
 At 71 years old he was still strong and vigorous.
 Two days earlier Peter had climbed 12 pitches to the top of Wiwaxy peak, and was still feeling strong at the end of the day.
 In the end, Peter died living a life he truly loved.
 He was in the mountains, with friends, and lending his knowledge to enhance the experience of others.
 While Peter’s death was a tragic loss for those of us he left behind, I know that if Peter could have picked how he would leave this earth, this would have been pretty close.

 In thinking about Peter, it occurs to me that he had such strong qualities that he could have pursued anything.
 He could have been famous, been President of the University, built a successful business, or pursued wealth.
 He had the capacity to succeed at any of those things, but they weren’t important to him.
 Instead, he chose to spend his life pursuing his passions, spending time with his family, building a strong community, mentoring and teaching others … and, in doing those things, he left the our world richer.